AVHBAC/Audio-Tampering/README.md

    * `audio2.wav`
 3. Runs `splice_replace.py`:

-   * Transcribes both audio files
+   * Transcribes both audio files using whipserx (and if that fails using whisper)
-   * Finds matching words
+   * Finds matching words by comparing the dictionaries that are output by the transcirption
-   * Extracts matching word-segments
+   * Extracts matching word-segments by picking from them randomly
    * Splices real audio into the deepfake file
 4. Saves the tampered output into: